10 things you didn’t know about scoliosis

 Did you know that scoliosis is the most common deformity of the spine affecting children and adults?
 Don’t be alarmed!
 A scoliosis diagnosis doesn’t necessarily mean you’ll have to get back surgery; doctors can offer you a wide range of treatment options to help you manage your scoliosis symptoms without surgery.
 However, you should consider seeing a back specialist for advice on how to treat your spinal condition.

-To help you understand the condition better, Dr. Hepler, a spine surgeon in Palm Beach County, presents five things you may not know about scoliosis:
+To help you understand the condition better, Dr. Hepler, a spine surgeon in Palm Beach County, presents 10 things you may not know about scoliosis:

-As was mentioned above, there is only a small percentage of people with scoliosis where a spinal surgery is required; if the curve is very big or growing very quickly, surgery might be recommended.
+As was mentioned above, there is only a small percentage of people with scoliosis where back surgery is required; if the curve is very big or growing very quickly, surgery might be recommended.
 It is preferential to treat it conservatively and with other treatment options, such as physical therapy.
 The best way to know which management and treatment solution is best for your condition is to consult an orthopedic spine surgeon.

 Scoliosis is not caused by bad posture, carrying heavy backpacks, playing sports, or anything a child or parent did or did not do.
 Scoliosis is idiopathic, which means there is no known cause.